Renormalization of mixing angles and computation of the hadronic $W$ decay widths: Renormalization of the hadronic W decay at 1-loop

 Here $P_{L,R}=\frac{1}{2}\left( 1\mp\gamma^5\right)$ and the rotation matrices $\mathcal{U}$ and $\mathcal{D}$ are identified with the renormalized ones, i.e. their counterterms are trivial.
 Then Eq.~\eqref{eq:quarkkinlagflav} becomes

 where we have defined

 The bare mass matrices $\hat{m}$ are renormalized in analogy with Eq.~\eqref{eq:massdiag}

 Since the renormalized masses $m$ are diagonal, we call this the mass eigenstate basis and the indices $u$ and $d$ are to be understood as any of the following sets $\{u\,,c\,,t\}$ and $\{d\,,s\,,b\}$, respectively.
-Hermiticity of the Lagrangian also imposes a relation for the mass counterterms
+Hermiticity of the Lagrangian imposes a pseudo-hermiticity relation for the mass matrices